hateflow/hf-backend/README.md

 3. Try running it: `python3 reddit.py`

 This will start the bot in read mode for the Subreddit "me_irl".
-If you want to reply to detected comments, uncomment the last line of `scan_for_comments` in `reddit.py`.
+If you want to reply to detected comments, uncomment the last line of `process_comments` in `reddit.py`.
 You can customize the Subreddit or Post at the bottom of the file